fazibear/fazibear.github.io/_posts/2007-01-01-metal-releases-icalendar.md

 - music
 ---

-This simple ruby script parse <a href="http://www.metalstorm.ee/">http://www.metalstorm.ee/</a> and create ical file with new and upcoming releases.
+This simple ruby script parse [http://www.metalstorm.ee/](http://www.metalstorm.ee/) and create ical file with new and upcoming releases.

-<del>You can find it <a href="http://fazibear.xmgfree.com/scripts/metalstorm-releases.cgi">here</a>.<br />If you want to see it in action, click <a href="http://www.google.com/calendar/embed?src=cv176ji4gaam7c3hbg391cdbct14o9ji%40import.calendar.google.com" target="_blank">here</a>.</del>
+<del>You can find it [here](http://fazibear.xmgfree.com/scripts/metalstorm-releases.cgi).<br />If you want to see it in action, click [here](http://www.google.com/calendar/embed?src=cv176ji4gaam7c3hbg391cdbct14o9ji%40import.calendar.google.com" target="_blank).</del>

-Because of hosting problem, script is unavailable, but check new version <a href="http://metalstorm-releases.appjet.net/calendar.ics">here</a>.
+Because of hosting problem, script is unavailable, but check new version [here](http://metalstorm-releases.appjet.net/calendar.ics).

 Here is whole cgi script: